Faculty Research Grant Program

 Applicants must now complete their application through the Cayuse platform.
 The Office of Sponsored Programs will be hosting trainings on how to submit proposals via the Cayuse platform in the upcoming weeks, please reference the events webpage for training dates.

-Final Project Report: The recipient of a grant must file a final project report 24 months after the grant was awarded.
-If a grant recipient fails to submit a final report, s/he may not apply for a new grant for at least one year from the submission date of the belated final report, and a final report must be submitted to all necessary offices and individuals prior to filing a new grant application.
+Final Project Report: The recipient of a grant must file a final project report no later than January 31st approximately two years after the grant was awarded.
+If a grant recipient fails to submit a final report, s/he may not apply for a new grant for at least one year from the submission date of the belated final report.

 All reports are to be sent to the Office of Sponsored Programs (grants@nmu.edu).